Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Introduction

 \subsection{Our Contribution}

-Our contribution can be summarized as follows. \begin{itemize} \item We propose an accurate and computationally efficient localization method, merely based on RSS measurements, which does not necessitate additional signal processing or hardware (e.g., calibrated antenna arrays) at the user devices.
+Our contribution can be summarized as follows.
+1) We propose an accurate and computationally efficient localization method, merely based on RSS measurements, which does not necessitate additional signal processing or hardware (e.g., calibrated antenna arrays) at the user devices.
+2) Relying on the recent developments in deep learning approximations of ray tracing (RadioUNet \cite{RadioUNetTWC}) to generate pathloss radio map estimations, our method enjoys low run-time, which would allow real-time applications.
+3) Using such radio map estimations and measured RSS values, the proposed LocUNet yields very accurate localization results, which are demonstrated by numerical experiments.

-\item Using the recently developed RadioUNet, one can estimate radio maps very efficiently and accurately, by using the knowledge of the propagation environment, e.g., a map of the city.
-Hence, we adopted it as a building block of the presented work, in order to achieve fast localization.

-\item The presented method relies on radio map (pathloss function) estimations and the measured received signal strength (RSS) values of anchor BSs at the UE of interest.
-Given the transmit powers of the BSs, one can compute the pathloss experienced by the UE from each BS.
-Based on these information and additional optional input features, the proposed neural network yields very accurate localization results, which are demonstrated by numerical experiments.
 The proposed method achieves about 5m of accuracy in mean absolute error, when trustworthy radio map estimates are available, which outperforms current state-of-the art.
-Moreover, the method demonstrates high robustness to the inaccuracies in the radio map estimates in the realistic setting, while the compared RSS fingerprint-based methods´ performances deteriorate greatly.
-We also provide extensive numerical comparisons with ToA ranging-based methods, where our method outperforms the state-of-the-art in different settings.
+4) The proposed method demonstrates very high robustness to the inaccuracies in the radio map estimates in a rigorously studied realistic setting.
+Moreover, the robustness of the method to out-of-distribution measurements, and to the inaccuracies in the location labels of the training set, are shown.
+5) Extensive numerical comparisons with ToA ranging-based methods are presented, where LocUNet outperforms the state-of-the-art in different settings.
+6) We justify our neural network design by a comprehensive ablation study.
+7) Two synthetic datasets are introduced and set publicly available for the research community.

-\item The proposed method allows for localization at the UE side, which can find utility in, e.g., autonomous driving \cite{autonomousSelfLoc}.